sainikhith/sainikhith.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 The largest prime is 999983.
 The calculation took 120.53264737129211 seconds.
 ```
+## conclusion
 Ok, I think that's probably as good as it's going to get, for tonight at least!
 100,000 primes in just under a second, and a million primes in 2 minutes, and no unreliable behaviour!

 A million primes is still a bit slow at a couple of minutes! and it's nothing like the sub-second performance results of our original code where were just popping off the set each time and hoping it would pick the right one.
-But you can't have everything in software.
+But you can't have everything in software, and sometimes "good enough" has to be good enough.

-I hope you've enjoyed this little exploration into Python.
+I hope you've enjoyed this little exploration into Python as much as I did, despite all the creepy crawly references in the development tools.
+I now have Anacondas and Spyders crawling around on my machine!

+>>>
+Final Note:
+If you were wondering why the language was named Python, it was allegedly because it's creator, Guido van Rossum, was a big fanboy of
+Monty Python's Flying Circus.
+>>>